 If a lottery player hand you a card, it's important to ask the player which kind of card they have before you make the transaction.
 Lottery players can use debit cards to purchase lottery products.
 However, state law prohibits the use of a credit card to make a lottery purchase.

 Iowa's Amber Alert system is activated when the State Patrol reports that a child has been abducted and is in danger of being harmed.
-When an Amber Alert is issued, the Iowa Lottery will provide information to the public through two main sources: The customer display units at lottery retailers will show information about the case, and messages about the case will be sent to lottery retailer sales and validation terminals For more information about Iowa's Amber Alert System, visit www.iowaamberalert.org.
+When an Amber Alert is issued, the Iowa Lottery will provide information to the public through two main sources: The flat panel screens at lottery retailers will show information about the case, and messages about the case will be sent to lottery retailer sales and validation terminals For more information about Iowa's Amber Alert System, visit www.iowaamberalert.org.